openstack/openstack-manuals/doc/admin-guide-cloud/source/objectstorage_account_reaper.rst

 However, you can set a ``delay_reaping`` value in the ``[account-reaper]`` section of the :file:`account-server.conf` file to delay the actual deletion of data.
-At this time, to undelete you have to update the account database replicas directly, setting the status column to an empty string and updating the put\_timestamp to be greater than the delete\_timestamp.
+At this time, to undelete you have to update the account database replicas directly, set the status column to an empty string and update the put\_timestamp to be greater than the delete\_timestamp.

 .. note::